 Only submission from U.S. organizations with 501(C)3 status will be accepted.

 Applications will be accepted only for projects that take place within the 37 states east of the Rocky Mountains, regardless of the location of the applicant organizations.
 For projects to be held in the other thirteen states, please contact the Japan Foundation, Los Angeles.

 The purpose of the applicant's project must be to nurture further understanding of Japanese arts and culture, or to produce U.S.-Japan collaborative projects, through performing arts, exhibitions, film screening, lectures, symposia, and other cultural events.

-Individuals and for-profit entities cannot apply.
+Individuals and for-profit entities are ineligible.